No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Introduction

-In this work, we ask what makes a ``good'' description when evaluating captioning systems?
-We posit that a caption should enable a listener to pick out a target image from a bag of images with similar visual elements~\citep{liu2018showtell}.
-To this extent, we propose to evaluate captioning systems through the lens of self-retrieval (SR) \ie, their ability to retrieve an image using its generated caption against of bag of highly similar distractor images.
-Traditionally, improvements in text-to-image (T2I) retrieval have focused on either enhancing the embedding spaces of scoring functions~\citep{vse} or recently, making denser, more detailed text queries~\citep{veclip, recapllama3, pixelprose, howtocaption}.
-In this work, we introduce a novel perspective: by curating image sets of highly similar images, we can use T2I retrieval to assess whether the query (caption) captures fine-grained visual concepts necessary to retrieve the correct image.
-Specifically, we construct \textit{bags} of highly similar images, where uniquely describing each image within a bag requires describing various facets of visual understanding.
-For example, retrieving the target image from \Cref{fig:teaser} requires the caption to incorporate information about attributes (\textit{red} bike) or orientation (\textit{inverted} body).
-Hence, we evaluate whether the captioning system captures subtle visual distinctions by retrieving the target image using its generated caption \textit{without looking at the other candidate images in the bag}.
+Traditionally, improvements in text-to-image (T2I) retrieval have focused on either enhancing the scoring functions~\citep{vse} or making denser, more detailed text queries~\citep{veclip, recapllama3, pixelprose, howtocaption}.
+In this work, we introduce a novel perspective: by curating sets of similar images, we can use T2I retrieval as a tool for evaluating whether the text query (caption) captures fine-grained visual details necessary for retrieving the target image.
+Specifically, we construct \textit{bags} of highly similar images, designed such that uniquely describing each image within a bag demands capturing different facets of visual understanding.
+For example, retrieving the middle image in \Cref{fig:teaser} requires the caption to incorporate information about attributes (\textit{blue} frisbee) or background objects (\textit{fence}).
+Note, each caption is generated \textit{without looking at the other images in the bag}.
+Thus, we use discriminability as a proxy to measure how well a model describes fine-grained components in an image.

 While previous works have incorporated SR as a reward signal during training~\citep{dessi2023cross}, to our knowledge, we are the first to curate bags of similar images and leverage SR to evaluate fine-grained understanding exhibited by captioning systems.
 To this end, we introduce \textit{\benchmark}, a benchmark of image sets with varying size. \benchmark{} offers a comprehensive evaluation framework to assess the ability of captioning systems to capture various aspects of visual discrimination such as positioning, action, orientation.